Sahil-Karawade/Sahil-Karawade.github.io/README.md

-Email me:  <a href='mailto:sahilkarawade99@gmail.com'> `sahilkarawade99@gmail.com` </a> / Here is my [CV](https://sahil-karawade.github.io/folder/CV.pdf)
+<ins> Email me:  <a href='mailto:sahilkarawade99@gmail.com'> `sahilkarawade99@gmail.com` </a> </ins>
+<ins> Here is my [CV](https://sahil-karawade.github.io/folder/CV.pdf) </ins>

 #### <ins> List of Attended Conferences  </ins>
-NOTES from the conferences I have attended.In the notes I have included extra definitions and examples for by understanding.
+NOTES from the conferences I have attended.
+In the notes, I have included extra definitions and examples for understanding.
 These notes only contain material which I could comprehend.
+Also, I am solely responsible for any typos and mistakes in these notes.

 1. <ins>**Summer School on the Langlands Program**</ins>